homan-uppu/writing/2-Essays/Fear equality.md

 The gap between the best and the next best is far greater in Go than in Chess.
 Meanwhile there's no need for ELO rating for Tic Tac Toe because every "professional" would draw, meaning everyone's ELO would be zero.

-*Yes, there may be differences in how ELO ratings are calculated for each game, but I'm confident that even when you adjust for such differences in calculations, the argument will still hold: the more complex games will have greater asymmetry that does not grow linearly with the difference in complexity.*
+Asymmetry is not linear.
+The gap between the best player and the 2nd best player is larger than the gap between the 2nd best player and the 3rd best, and so on.
+The greater the complexity of the game, the greater the gap between the best and the rest, and the more skewed the curve looks.

-*C) Complex games have a wider spread of ability.*
+And we can observe this fact in the ELO ratings of the games above.
+The difference between the 2nd and 3rd best players is lesser than the difference between the best and the 2nd best.
+And so on.

-In more complex games we notice a much higher range for the ELO ratings.
-Meaning ability is spread more widely & the difference between the best and the average also grows.
-This is why the top ELO rating will be higher for more complex games.
+Lastly, we should notice that the more complex the game becomes, outcomes (i.e. ELO ratings) only become more equal the further you go towards worse players.
+In other words, when two professionals are equally good it means that they're not close to the best player.

-Therefore, asymmetry increases as the complexity of the game increases.
+Therefore, as the complexity of the game increases so does the asymmetry of the values of moves, as well as the asymmetry in outcomes.
+And the change in asymmetry that we observe when we move from a lower complexity game to a higher one isn't a linear change.
 ...

 The games we play today to get the things we want are much, much higher in complexity than the games we discussed above, leading to far greater asymmetry.